mssgill/lsst-dm-stack-dox/processccd.rst

  python $LSSTSW/stack/DarwinX86/pipe_tasks/2016_01.0-35-g183e2ce/bin/processCcd.py $LSSTSW/ci_hsc/DATA --rerun ci_hsc --id visit=903986 ccd=23 --doraise

-General outline of what processCcd does:
+Now the most general outline of the steps processCcd takes:

-1. Remove instrument signature: Call isr to unpersist raw data and assemble it into a post-ISR exposure.
+1. Does the instrumental signature removal (ISR): it calls IsrTask to process the raw data and assemble it into a post-ISR exposure.

-2. Characterize image to estimate PSF and background: Call charImage subtract background, fit a PSF model, repair cosmic rays, detect and measure bright sources, and measure aperture correction.
+2. Characterizes the image to estimate PSF and background: Calls charImage which subtracts the background, fits a PSF model, repairs cosmic rays, detects and measures bright sources, and measures the aperture correction.

-3. Calibrate astrometry and photometry: Call calibrate to perform deep detection, deblending and single-frame measurement, refine the WCS and fit the photometric zero-points.
+3. Calibrate astrometry and photometry: Calls calibrateTask to perform deep detection, deblending and single-frame measurement, refine the WCS and fit the photometric zero-points.

 Doing the Instrumental Signature Removal